Decimal Day: Preparation

 Banks received stocks of the new coins in advance, which were issued to retailers shortly before Decimal Day to enable them to give change immediately after the changeover.
-Banks were closed from 3:30 p.m. on Wednesday 10 February 1971 to 10:00 a.m. on Monday 15 February to enable all outstanding cheques and credits in the clearing system to be processed and customers' account balances to be converted from £sd to decimal.
+Banks were closed from 3:30 p.m. on Wednesday 10 February 1971 to 10:00 a.m. on Monday 15 February, (Note: At the time, a normal banking day for retail customers was 10:00 to 15:30, so in effect the banks were closed to customers for just two days.) to enable all outstanding cheques and credits in the clearing system to be processed and customers' account balances to be converted from £sd to decimal.
 In many banks, the conversion was done manually, as few bank branches were then computerised.
 February had been chosen for Decimal Day because it was the quietest time of the year for the banks, shops and transport organisations.

 Many items were priced in both currencies for some time before and after the change.
-Prior to Decimal Day, items priced in both currencies had displayed the price in predecimalised currency first, with the price in decimal currency last in parentheses.
-From Decimal Day onwards, this order was reversed, with decimal currency presented first, and predecimal currency last in parentheses; for example, 1s (5p) would become 5p (1s).
+Prior to Decimal Day, items priced in both currencies had displayed the price in pre-decimalised currency first, with the price in decimal currency last in parentheses.
+From Decimal Day onwards, this order was reversed, with decimal currency presented first, and pre-decimal currency last in parentheses; for example, 1s (5p) would become 5p (1s).
 This latter order was used on most football programmes during the 1970–71 season.
 High-denomination (10p, 20p and 50p) stamps were issued on 17 June 1970.
 Post offices were issued with simplified training stamps in the same colours as the upcoming decimal stamps.

 Exceptions to the 15 February introduction of decimalisation were British Rail and London Transport, which had gone decimal one day early, the former urging customers, if they chose to use pennies or threepenny pieces, to pay them in multiples of 6d (21/2p, the lowest common multiple of the two systems).